JakobMiksch/vue-ol-comp/README.md

 The application will be accessible at <http://localhost:5173/> <!-- markdown-link-check-disable-line -->

-## Alternatives ways to use OpenLayers in Vue
+## Alternative ways to use OpenLayers in Vue

 - **directly** without any additional library.
 This is done in the application template [Wegue](https://github.com/wegue-oss/wegue/) or described in this [blog post](https://spatial-dev.guru/2022/02/20/integrating-openlayers-map-with-vuejs-create-map-part-1/)
 - using a **component library** like [vue3-openlayers](https://github.com/MelihAltintas/vue3-openlayers) (for Vue 3) or [vuelayers](https://github.com/ghettovoice/vuelayers) (for Vue 2) that let's one configure the map via the `<template>` section